Mukheed/Stock-Portfolio-Tracker/README.md

 ## Acknowledgments
 - Thanks to [Font Awesome](https://fontawesome.com/) for the icons used in the application.
 - Inspired by various portfolio tracking applications.

-Feel free to replace `yourusername` in the installation section with your actual GitHub username and make any other adjustments as necessary!